How often should a landlord inspect a property?

 Every time you wish to conduct a property inspection, you must give tenants 24 hours written notice.
 Inspections should take place at reasonable times of the day.
 For example, if your tenant has a full-time job, then inspections should be conducted outside of office hours.
 This gives your tenant the opportunity to attend the inspection if they wish to.

 Moreover, you may want to consider hiring a professional company to conduct inspections on your behalf.
-Not only will this save you time, but also they may spot important issues that you would otherwise have overlooked.
+Not only will this save you time, but also they may also spot important issues that you would otherwise have overlooked.
 This will save you money and trouble, as the sooner issues are spotted, the sooner they can be dealt with.
 Written notice must also be given if a company or anyone other than yourself is completing the inspection.

 When giving tenants notice of an inspection, send a tracked letter in the post.
 To be on the safe side, it might be good to follow your letter with a simple text or email.
 That way, tenants won’t be able to claim that they didn’t receive the letter and then refuse you entry.
-Before sending a letter out to your tenants, however, double check the tenancy agreement.
+Before sending a letter out to your tenants, however, double-check the tenancy agreement.
 There may be set dates for property inspections, so it is important that you adhere to these.

 What can you do during an inspection?